-Imagining an England Team Managed by Pep Guardiola
+What would an England team managed by Pep Guardiola look like?

 Josep Guardiola i Sala was a player that oozed class, elegance and style and was an inspirational leader on the pitch for his club, Barcelona.

 A real student of the game, he epitomized the Catalan's "Dream Team" era and was always destined to follow his mentor, Johan Cruyff, into management.
 Former Barcelona room-mate Ronald Koeman noted as much back in 2011, according to Rob Draper of the Daily Mail:

 Pep was a fantastic guy.
 He was eager to learn and he wanted to know everything.
 From the very beginning he was asking me everything about the Ajax youth academy.

 He would say, “Ronald, how do they train?
 What do they do?
 How do they play?”
 He wanted to know about the Dutch school of football.
 More than any other player he wanted to know about one-touch football, about positional play.

 He had an insatiable hunger for information and a massive interest in the game.
 We spent hours talking football.